 Case Example: In 2014, Andrew Fields was sentenced to more than 30 years for sex trafficking and using drugs as a method of coercion to compel victims into prostitution.

 Increasingly, human traffickers are using preexisting substance abuse addiction as a way to identify and recruit victims.
 This affects both foreign national and U.S. citizen victims.
 The prosecutor should consider using a medical expert witness to corroborate withdrawal symptoms.
-The home environment, relationship with family members, past domestic violence and abuse, and other forms of trauma and past victimization can be covered.
+The home environment, relationships with family members, past domestic violence and abuse, and other forms of trauma and past victimization can be covered.

 Witnesses